league advertises the season dates and builds a queue of

 (First to 10, used when court time is limited).

 Everyone that I have met and played have been genuinely nice people!
 Thanks for the great season and have giving us a place to find good people and matches!

 Each season concludes with a playoffs where players with anywhere from 3 to 5 season wins qualifies for a single elimination tourney.

-Full price is $29.95 to play in a season, BUT the earlier you sign up we typically offer discounts during these tougher economic times.
+Full price is $29.95 to play in a season.
+The earlier you sign up we typically offer discounts during these tougher economic times.
 Just go to the

 the short form.
 We'd be happy to find you dedicated tennis playing